• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / Main Dishes / Soups/Stews/Chili / Pumpkin Chili
+You are here: Home / Recipes / Main Dishes / Soups/Stews/Chili / 30 Minute Vegetarian Pumpkin Chili

 This post may contain affiliate links.
 Please read my affiliate policy.

-A cozy vegetarian Pumpkin Chili recipe that’s simmered in a chipotle and poblano base with fire roasted tomatoes and warming spices.
-Use homemade Pumpkin Puree, kabocha puree or store bought in this recipe.
-Dinner in 30 minutes?
-Yes please!
-This recipe is vegetarian, vegan and easily gluten free. [ VIDEO in recipe card below ]
+A cozy vegetarian Pumpkin Chili recipe featuring two beans simmered in a chipotle and poblano base with fire roasted tomatoes and warming spices.
+It’s a hearty seasonal superstar and is on the table in about 30 minutes!
+This recipe is vegetarian, vegan and easily gluten free. [ see VIDEO on recipe card below ]

 Vegan Pumpkin Chili in a bowl with a spoon in it ready to eat.